-Waste Management would like to thank you for allowing us to service you.
-Along with being good stewards of the environment, our core value is the safety and protection of our customers, employees and the general public.
+We at Waste Management would like to thank you for allowing us to service you.
+Along with being good stewards of the environment, our core value is the safety and protection of our customers, employees, and the general public.

-We update service delays due to holidays and inclement weather on your account page on wm.com.
+A few times per year, holidays may affect regular pickup schedules.
+If your service day falls on or after a Waste Management observed holiday, your service may experience a delay.
+We update service delays due to holidays and inclement weather through your online account portal.
 (If you haven’t already, go online and register for a Waste Management account today.)

 Common factors that may lead a driver to be unable to service your location during inclement weather:

-- Unable to access trash/recycle container due to being plowed in
+● Unable to access trash/recycle container due to it being plowed in

-- Your trash/recycle container may have been placed on or behind a snow mound and may have been inaccessible to the driver
+● Your trash/recycle container may have been placed on or behind a snow mound and may have been inaccessible to the driver/helper

-- In the event that a State of Emergency is declared (by the Governor)
+● In the event of a declared State of Emergency

-- Please remember that if your container is in a gated enclosure, you will need to ensure clearance when the gates are fully opened.
-We have found that a quick conversation with your plowing contractor at the beginning of the season eliminates many of the issues that might prevent us from accessing your containers.
+● Remember that if your container is in a gated enclosure, you will need to ensure clearance when the gates are fully opened.
+We’ve found that a quick conversation with your plowing contractor at the beginning of the season can eliminates many of the issues that might prevent us from accessing your containers.

-- Please understand that our vehicles are different from yours and don’t handle the same in snow or icy conditions.
-Our drivers make everyone’s safety their number one priority, so sometimes they must decide not to service a particular road to protect everyone from potential injury or property damage.
+● Please understand that our vehicles are different than yours, and don’t handle the same way in snowy or icy conditions.
+Our drivers make everyone’s safety their first priority, so they may on occasion decide not to service a particular road to protect everyone from potential injury or property damage.

 We’re here for you

-We are available to assist you with any comments, concerns or inquiries you may have regarding your service.
-Please feel free to contact our customer service department at 800 972 4545.
+We are always available to assist you with any comments, concerns or inquiries you may have regarding your service.
+Please feel free to contact our customer service